mikavilpas/yazi.nvim/README.md

       -- `grealpath` on OSX, (GNU) `realpath` otherwise resolve_relative_path_application = "",

+      -- the way to resolve relative paths.
+The default_implementation can be -- customized with a function.
+See
+      -- documentation/copy-relative-path-to-files.md for more information.
+      resolve_relative_path_implementation = function(args, get_relative_path)
+      end,

       -- how to delete (close) a buffer.
 Defaults to a bundled version of -- `snacks.bufdelete`, copied from https://github.com/folke/snacks.nvim,
       -- which maintains the window layout.
 See the `types.lua` file for more